MattiasPernhult/vscode-todo/README.md

 ```

 ## Changelog
+#### v0.4.0
+* Support for ignoring files and folders through use of todoIgnore in configuration
+* Now scrolls to the selected TODO's line, instead of just highlighting it

 #### v0.3.0
 * Improved the appearance of the TODO:s
 * Showing the actual TODO instead of only showing file path